Benoni, South Africa: Jewish community

-Benoni was previously home to a thriving Jewish community, peaking with 400 Jewish families.
-Jewish residents were also widely involved in the greater community, with five Jewish mayors.
+Benoni was previously home to a thriving Jewish community, peaking with 400+ Jewish families.
+Jewish residents were also widely involved in the greater community, with five Jewish mayors- with the most famous being Morris Nestadt.

 The Benoni Shul congregation began with a synagogue located on Woburn Avenue in 1907, before relocating to a new, larger synagogue on Park Street in 1933.
 The synagogue served the community for 90 years, before closing in 2023.
 Rabbi Lionel Mirvis, father of Chief Rabbi, Ephraim Mirvis, previously served the congregation.
 The synagogue was designed in a modernist style by the English architect, Arthur Furner, a partner in Hermann Kallenbach's architectural firm, KKF.

 The community was also served by Hillel, a Jewish day school, which closed in 1989, amid Jewish migration to Johannesburg's northern suburbs and emigration overseas.

 A Jewish cemetery was also established in Benoni in 1912, it is administered by the Benoni Chevrah Kadisha.

 Aura Herzog, the former First Lady of Israel, often spent shabbat in Benoni when she was a student in Johannesburg.